the 2025 guide made by locals for

 • Local tip: Due to snow, the road is open for driving only 1 July - 30 Oct so that's the best time to visit if you want the driving experience or if you're planning to visit from Bucharest.

-Outside this period, Transfagarasan Road can be seen from above!
-Coming only from Brasov or Sibiu and driving partially on the road and then taking a cable car across the closed section all the way to the top of the road at Balea Lake, a mesmerising glacial lake.
-Once there, you can go on a short walk above it to get the best view of the area or on longer hiking trips in the Fagaras Mountains.
-So visiting this place is one of the top things to do in Transylvania.
+Outside of the main season, you can view Transfagarasan Road from above!
+Starting from Brasov or Sibiu, drive partway, then take a cable car across the closed section to Balea Lake, a stunning glacial lake.
+From there, enjoy a short walk for the best views or embark on longer hikes in the Fagaras Mountains.
+It's one of the top things to do in Transylvania.

-• Local tip: If you enjoy breathtaking scenery and winding roads, then you'll love Transalpina Road also known as King Carol Road.
-West of Sibiu, this is the highest road in Romania reaching an altitude of la 2.145m.
-It crosses the Parang Mountains from Sebes to Novaci (DN 67C).
-It has even more restrictions than the Transfagarasan Road but is equally breathtaking.
+• Local tip: If you love stunning scenery and winding roads, Transalpina Road (King Carol Road) is a must.
+West of Sibiu, it’s Romania’s highest road at 2,145m, crossing the Parang Mountains from Sebes to Novaci (DN 67C).
+With more restrictions than Transfagarasan, it offers equally breathtaking views.

 9. Transylvanian culture in cities and villages

-Each tourist city in Transylvania has its unique personality, vibe, and reputation.
+Each tourist city in Transylvania has its unique personality, vibe, reputation, and great medieval architecture (just think about Sighisoara or the Black Church in Brasov).
 If you ask locals, they're all very different!

 A typical village Saxon village Transylvania